The Nature of Ideologies ("Hermitericum's" First Article)

 Enjoy.

 It was not humans, weapons, the forces of nature, or luck that shaped the face of the world, built civilizations, and destroyed empires.
-It were the words written in the books of thought.
+These were the words written in the books of thought.
 All our own lives and those of our forefathers were laid not by dictators, prime ministers, and emperors, but by the lines of mindset they implanted in us.

-Man is the only animal whose sober moments,are guided by the fate of reason and its components: ideologies.
+Man is the only animal whose sober moments are guided by the fate of reason and its components: ideologies.
 We are all guided by one ideology or another, whether we are aware of it or not.
 It isn't an autonomous entity, like an animal in the forest.
 It is something we choose to be led by.
 Something that's imaginary by itself.

 Whether it has been given to us by the environment or is the fruit of our creation.
 In metaphorical religious language, faith can be a candle to our feet and redeem us from our torments, or it can place us in darkness and enslave us to the possibility of suffering.